 Most foreigners don't necessarily move to Miami for professional reasons, however, and are instead attracted by the Florida climate and the city’s atmosphere.
 A large variety of activities and attractions keep newcomers entertained, from malls to museums and national monuments.

-New Arrivals will also have access to a large selection of medical options, given that feeling and looking good is so important to many of Miami’s residents.
-This quality of care comes at a high cost, though, so it's extremely important that new arrivals in the city have quality health insurance.
+New arrivals will also have access to a large selection of medical options, given that feeling and looking good is so important to many of Miami’s residents.
+This quality of care comes at a high cost, though, so new arrivals need to have quality and comprehensive health insurance.

 Cost of living in Miami

-The standard of education varies from school to school in Miami.
-That said, the city is home to some excellent schools, and language classes are made available to non-English speaking learners in public schools.
-This is helpful in managing the transition for many foreign families in the city.
+The standard of education in Miami varies from school to school.
+That said, the city is home to some excellent schools, and language classes are made available to non-English-speaking learners in public schools.
+This helps manage the transition for many foreign families in the city.

-A multicultural city made up of a wide variety of residents, newcomers arriving in Miami with realistic expectations and an open mind are sure to enjoy life in the Magic City.
+A multicultural city made up of a wide variety of residents, newcomers moving to Miami with realistic expectations and an open mind are sure to enjoy life in the Magic City.

 Expat Health Insurance